CSCI-5828-Foundations-Sftware-Engr/CodeCrushers/acceptance_tests.md

 - Precisely sending it back to the application

 ## Test 6: Data Collector
-- Checking if the data fetched is relevant
+- Checking if the database is updated correctly
-- Checking if its running in the background continuously
+- Checking if its running in the background every 30 minutes

 ## Test 7: